callsym/dreams-audio-encode/README.md

 # dreams-audio-encode
-Encode small images into .wav audio files using for import into Dreams for PS4/PS5.
-Currently only supports black and white images.
+Encode small images into .wav audio files for import into Dreams (PS4/PS5) via the audio importer.
+Currently only supports greyscale images